A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Computation-Efficient Fine-Tuning

-In next-token prediction, via LM finetuning, the last-layer latent representation of the medium token is close enough to the ground truth.
-The finetuning process can be explained as divide-and-conquer: If the factual representation is closer to the virtual one in the $k$-th layer, then they tend to be closer as well in the $(k+1)$-th layer.
-By making the latent representation close enough to the semantic anchor in each layer, the representation in the last-layer tends to be close to the ground truth.
+In next-token prediction, via LM finetuning, the last-layer hidden state of the medium token is close enough to the ground truth.
+The finetuning process can be explained as divide-and-conquer: If the hidden state is closer to the virtual one in the $k$-th layer, then they tend to be closer as well in the $(k+1)$-th layer.
+It is consistent with an existing empirical finding that, when viewed through the output lens, the hidden states across LM layers yield distributions that converge monotonically to the final prediction~\cite{Belrose2023ElicitingLP}.
+By making the hidden state close enough to the semantic basis of the ground truth in each layer, the representation in the last-layer tends to be close to the ground truth as well.

 Based on the explanation, we propose a layer-freezing method to accelerate finetuning.
-The idea is simple: \emph{instead of finetuning from the first-layer, we find the layer where the deviation is the least and then finetune from there to the last-layer}.
-We call the layer having the least deviation as end-of-freezing layer, short as \emph{eof-layer}.
-The deeper layers will be frozen so only the eof-layer and shallower layers are trainable, as shown in \cref{algo:seft}.
+The idea is simple: \emph{instead of finetuning from the first-layer, we find the layer where the gain is the largest and then finetune from there to the last-layer}.
+We call the layer having the largest gain as the end-of-freezing layer, short as \emph{eof-layer}.
+The shallow layers will be frozen so only the eof-layer and deeper layers are trainable, as shown in \cref{algo:salf}.

 For a given dataset, the computation cost of backpropagation is decided by the depth of eof-layers, we can count the depths to know the cost-saving of layer-freezing.
-To the opposite, we can have a budget plan and force the depths of eof-layers to fulfill the budget.
-In this way, we can control the cost-saving by planning the depth of eof-layers.
+On the opposite, we can have a budget plan and force the depths of eof-layers to fulfill the budget.
+In this way, we control the cost-saving by planning the depth of eof-layers.